GustavoStraub/Notes-Web/README.md

 - After that, you need to run the command ```yarn``` to install the dependencies

-- Then you need to link an mongodb database to the .env file

 - When everything is set up run ```yarn dev``` to start the project

 ### Technologies used: